Dantechdevs/dantechdevs/README.md

+enhance this code
 # 💫About Me :
-👋 Hi, I’m Daniel Ngwasi
-I’m a passionate self-taught **Full Stack Web Developer** and **Freelance Web Designer** from **Kenya 🇰🇪**.
-I love turning creative ideas into real-world projects with clean, functional, and visually appealing interfaces.

-💻 I care deeply about **user experience**, **code quality**, and **scalable architecture** — crafting solutions that truly make an impact.
-🌱 I’m always learning, exploring new technologies, and improving my craft across the full stack.
-🤝 I’m also an **open-source enthusiast**, inspired by how collaboration and knowledge-sharing empower developers to build amazing things together.

----

-### ✨ *Code.
-Create.
-Inspire.* 🚀
+Hi, i'm Daniel Ngwasi, a passionate self-taught full stack web developer and a freelance Web designer and developer from Kenya. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.

+I am also an open-source enthusiast and maintainer.
+I have learned a lot from the open-source community and I really love how collaboration and knowledge sharing happened through open-source.
 [:heart: Sponsor](https://github.com/sponsors/laike9m)

 ## 🌐Socials